-6. Reporting Relationship
+7. Reporting Relationship

-A technical committee (composed 10-12 individuals) drawn from FEACC, OFAG, OAG, Federal Police, Civil Service Commission, FIC and UNDP will be established to provide overall guidance and coordinate and facilitate the process.
+A technical committee (composed 10 - 15 individuals) drawn from FEACC, OFAG, OAG, Federal Police, Civil Service Commission, FIC and UNDP has been established to provide overall guidance and coordinate and facilitate the process.
 The contract administration will be managed by UNDP.
 FEACC and UNDP will also provide technical advice and support at each stage of the assessment, appraise methodology and technical approaches, review drafts and appraise and approve final deliverables.

-7. Payment Milestones and Authority
+8. Payment Milestones and Authority